 Her study of gender and politics led to a lifetime of research on electoral systems and how they facilitated or hindered the election of women and underrepresented minorities to public office.
 Wilma Rule was a leading writer and political science researcher whose work resulted in a number of articles and books that challenge conventional notions about the reasons for the lack of political representation by women in the US.

-The prize is of $1,000 USD awarded to one recipient at the closing ceremony of the 26th IPSA World Congress in Lisbon.
+The prize is of $1,000 USD awarded to one recipient at the closing ceremony of the IPSA World Congress.

 All RCs, but specifically (7 and 19), as well as panel chairs and convenors of sessions at the IPSA World Congress are invited to submit nominations of the best paper on gender and politics submitted for the Congress.
 Each nomination should be accompanied by (1) a copy of the Congress paper (submitted online by July 1), and (2) a letter of recommendation from the nominating RC, chair or convenor.
-Each research nominated will be assessed by a panel drawn from IPSA’s Committee on Awards.
+Each research nominated will be assessed by a panel drawn from IPSA Committee on Organization, Procedures and Awards (COPA) on the basis of nominations by convenors and chairs at the IPSA World Congress.

-RCs, convenors and chairs are invited to send their nominations by 1 July 2020.
+RCs, convenors and chairs are invited to send their nominations by 1 July 2023.
+In order to be nominated, the accepted full paper needs to be uploaded on the Congress website prior to 1 July.
 Nominations cannot be accepted after that date and earlier submission will ensure more thorough consideration.

 Wilma Rule Award Recipients